SrikanthBommadi/SrikanthBommadi/README.md

 <h1 align="center">Hi 👋, I'm Srikanth Bommadi</h1>
 <h3 align="center">A passionate Devops Engineer</h3>

 - 🔭 I’m currently working on **Version Control (Git): Use Git for managing the codebase and collaboration.
 Continuous Integration (CI): Set up Jenkins to automatically build and test code on repository updates.
-Containerization (Docker): Package the app into Docker containers for consistent environments across stages.
+Containerization (Docker): Package the app into containers for consistent environments across stages.
 Container Orchestration (Kubernetes): Use Kubernetes to manage, scale, and deploy the containers.
 Continuous Deployment (CD): Automate deployment to staging or production with tools like Helm or ArgoCD.
 Monitoring and Logging: Implement Prometheus/Grafana for monitoring and ELK Stack for centralized logging.**

-- 🌱 I’m currently learning **AI & Python**
+- 🌱 I’m currently learning **AI & Python & CI/CD**

-- 👯 I’m looking to collaborate on **Ansible,Terraform,Jenkins,AWS,Dockers,Kubernetes**
+- 👯 I’m looking to collaborate on **Ansible, Terraform, Jenkins, AWS, Dockers, Kubernetes**

 - 🤝 I’m looking for help with **Dockers & Kubernetes**